Strictly Come Dancing 2020 line up | Meet JJ Chalmers - TheNewsTrace

 Different presenting highlights for BBC Sport embrace The Commonwealth Video games and The London Marathon.

-As a part of the BBC’s Ceremonial workforce, JJ commentates on The Lord Mayor’s Present and was concerned within the D-Day Memorial programming.
+As a part of the BBC’s Ceremonial crew, JJ commentates on The Lord Mayor’s Present and was concerned within the D-Day Memorial programming.

-And followers will in all probability recognise him from his different presenting gigs, together with The One Present, BBC Breakfast, Getaways, The Individuals Bear in mind and Radio 5 Reside’s From Helmand and Again.
+And followers will most likely recognise him from his different presenting gigs, together with The One Present, BBC Breakfast, Getaways, The Individuals Keep in mind and Radio 5 Reside’s From Helmand and Again.

 JJ’s Strictly signing was introduced on ITV’s Lorraine.

-Talking in regards to the information, he mentioned: “My entire life is outlined by dealing with challenges.
-Whether or not it’s changing into a Royal Marine Commando, recovering from my accidents sustained in Afghanistan to competing in The Invictus Video games.”
+Talking in regards to the information, he stated: “My entire life is outlined by going through challenges.
+Whether or not it’s turning into a Royal Marine Commando, recovering from my accidents sustained in Afghanistan to competing in The Invictus Video games.”

-He added: “Now as a TV Presenter I’m fortunate sufficient to witness a number of the biggest sporting contests on the planet.
-Strictly is a complete totally different ball sport in respect to the challenges I’ll face however I’m up for an journey and not less than my mum will know the place I’m!”
+He added: “Now as a TV Presenter I’m fortunate sufficient to witness a number of the best sporting contests on the planet.
+Strictly is a complete totally different ball recreation in respect to the challenges I’ll face however I’m up for an journey and at the very least my mum will know the place I’m!”

 Strictly Come Dancing reside reveals is on BBC One on October twenty fourth at 7:25pm.
-If you happen to’re in search of one thing to observe tonight, take a look at our TV Information.
+For those who’re on the lookout for one thing to look at tonight, try our TV Information.

 Add Comment